cssallg001/sallg001_cs418_course_project/README.md

 * A 2-factor-authentication should be used when a user attempt to login.
 This can be done by email, phone text, or a DUO push.
 You can just implement one of them.
 * Users cannot log in to the system until their email has been verified.
 * Users are identified by email address.
+* An admin user should be created from the backend.
+(Only 1)